|

 Limit non-constant step prefetching only to the innermost loops and

+only when the step is loop invariant in the entire loop nest.
 Now we know that REF = &BASE + STEP * iter + DELTA, where DELTA and STEP

 are integer constants.